 I tend to make a furniture redo more complicated than it needs to be, but this is the way I roll and I always want to push myself to a new level instead of just painting a piece.
 I decided to turn these into media centers instead of just dressers.
 I removed the top 3 drawers on the long piece and the top 4 drawers on the tall piece, now they were looking more like the classy pieces I was envisioning.
 Now to patch the holes and create shelves for baskets or T.V.
 Components.

 I used the drawer support end pieces to fill in the holes on the sides on the tall unit, then used the wood filler from Minwax, to smooth the seams.
-Mr. DD cut bottoms for the shelves and attached them using my all time favorite tool, AirStrike by Ryobi.
+Mr. DD cut bottoms for the shelves and attached them using my all-time favorite tool, AirStrike by Ryobi.
 I have never been so excited to use a tool as much as I love using this one.
 If you don’t have one, this is a must get for any handy person in your life.
 Hint, Christmas is coming up and the Ryobi AirStrike would make an awesome present for the DIY’er in your life.

 Once all the construction was complete, she was ready for some pretty.
 I started by adding details to the front of each drawer by using stencils and embossing creme.
 This gave the plain drawer fronts the details she needed in order to look like the classy media center that was hiding underneath.
 You can read about this technique on my “embossed drawer fronts” post.

 Some of the detail trim pieces were missing from both pieces, so I removed the old trim from the tall piece and used that on the log piece.
-Purchased some similar trim pieces and placed on the tall media center.
-Again, can I tell you how much I love my AirStrike Air Nailer.
+Purchased some similar trim pieces and placed them on the tall media center.
+Again, can I tell you how much I love my AirStrike Air Nailer?
 This makes the trim process so simple.
 I hand cut my angles, my table saw is very old and does not do a good clean job on small wood pieces.

 I painted the media centers in a paint washing technique and I will be sharing how I did this technique on another blog post soon.